What is Matariki?

 How to find Matariki (the Pleiades)

-You can either check out, ‘A beginner’s guide to finding Matariki’ on Te Ara's blog, or ‘Help finding Matariki’ on the Matariki events site.
+You can check out ‘A beginner’s guide to finding Matariki’ on Te Ara's blog.

 YouTube also features video clips about Matariki.